ramandeepsinghbhella/autoEmail/README.md

 ### Documentation

-I've not creat any API, we simply run our and code and can send e-mails to our subscribers at particular time.
+I haven't created any API, we simply run our and code and can send e-mails to our subscribers at particular time.

 #### Description
 In this project I focused on diet plan.
 I've have designed total 7 meals in a day.
 Every meal will be taken after 3 hours which is also benicial for out health.
 And here I'm directly putting my data in database because we're only dealing with the procedure of sending e-mail on particular topic to the subscriber who subscribed that topic at a particular time.